Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 • xijyi for all i, j (can only ship from an open warehouse)

-Notice the last constraint.
-The naive Big-M version would be ∑j xij ≤ M · yi — a single aggregated constraint per warehouse.
-Instead, the disaggregated xijyi gives one constraint per customer-warehouse pair.
-More constraints, but a dramatically tighter LP relaxation and far faster solves.
+The final constraint deserves attention.
+The naive Big-M version would be ∑j xij ≤ M · yi, a single aggregated constraint per warehouse.
+The disaggregated form, xijyi, instead produces one constraint per customer-warehouse pair.
+The constraint count rises, but the LP relaxation is substantially tighter and solves run considerably faster.
 This is a canonical example of why formulation matters.

 How MIP Solvers Actually Work

-Understanding the inside of a MIP solver is not just academic curiosity.
-It changes how you model, how you interpret solver logs, and why tiny-looking reformulations can swing solve time by 100x.
+Understanding the internals of a MIP solver is not solely an academic exercise.
+It influences how a modeller writes formulations, how solver logs are interpreted, and why small-looking reformulations can change solve time by two orders of magnitude.

 Branch and Bound

 The core algorithm is branch and bound.
-Start by solving the LP relaxation (drop integrality requirements).
-If the LP solution happens to be integer, you are done.
-Otherwise, pick a fractional variable — say x = 2.7 — and create two subproblems: one with x ≤ 2, one with x ≥ 3.
-Solve each LP relaxation.
-Recurse.
-The tree of subproblems grows, but entire branches can be pruned by three rules:
+The procedure begins by solving the LP relaxation, with the integrality requirements dropped.
+If the LP solution is already integer, the procedure terminates.
+Otherwise, a fractional variable, for example x = 2.7, is selected and two subproblems are created: one with x ≤ 2 and one with x ≥ 3.
+Each LP relaxation is solved, and the procedure recurses.
+The tree of subproblems grows, but entire branches may be pruned under three rules.

 • Infeasibility: the LP of a subproblem has no feasible solution.

-• Bound dominance: the LP bound of a subproblem is worse than the best integer solution found so far (the incumbent).
-No solution in this branch can beat the incumbent.
+• Bound dominance: the LP bound of a subproblem is worse than the best integer solution found so far, referred to as the incumbent.
+No solution in this branch can improve upon the incumbent.

-• Integer feasibility: the LP solution of a subproblem is already integer — update the incumbent if better.
+• Integer feasibility: the LP solution of a subproblem is already integer, in which case the incumbent is updated if the new solution is better.

 Branch and Bound Tree x ≤ 2 x ≥ 3 y ≤ 3 y ≥ 4 y ≤ 3 y ≥ 4 x ≤ 1 x = 2 ROOT (LP relax) x=2.7, y=3.4 obj=18.2 Node A x=2, y=3.6 obj=17.4 Node B x=3, y=3.1 obj=17.8 A1: integer feas. x=2, y=3 obj=16 (incumbent) A2 x=1.5, y=4 obj=17.0 B1: INFEASIBLE pruned B2: bound 15.5 < 16, pruned A2a: bound 15.8 < incumbent, pruned A2b: OPTIMAL x=2, y=4 obj=17 ★ LP node (fractional) Integer feasible Infeasible (pruned) Bound-dominated (pruned) Optimal solution